confluentinc/ccloud-sdk-go-v2/quotas/v2/docs/AppliedQuotaQuotasV2Api.md

 func main() {
     id := "id_example" // string | The unique identifier for the applied quota.
     environment := "env-00000" // string | A unique environment id to associate a specific environment to this quota.
-This field is required only if scope is set to \"ENVIRONMENT\" or \"KAFKA-CLUSTER\" and it is doing a single quota query.  (optional) kafkaCluster := "lkc-00000" // string | A unique Kafka cluster id to associate a specific kafka cluster to this quota.
-This field is required only if scope is set to \"KAFKA-CLUSTER\" and it is doing a single quota query.  (optional)
+This field is required only if scope is set to \"ENVIRONMENT\" or \"KAFKA_CLUSTER\" and it is doing a single quota query.  (optional) kafkaCluster := "lkc-00000" // string | A unique Kafka cluster id to associate a specific kafka cluster to this quota.
+This field is required only if scope is set to \"KAFKA_CLUSTER\" and it is doing a single quota query.  (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)